intel/ad-rss-lib/doc/ad_rss/HLD-KeyDesignDecisionsAndAlternatives.md

    laterally with at least $\alpha^{lat}_{brake,min}$ on both sides

 ### Combining longitudinal and lateral response
-The combination of longitudinal and lateral response of a single situation (object - ego vehicle pair) is implemented as described in definitions 9 and 10 of the [RSS paper](https://arxiv.org/abs/1708.06374).
+The combination of longitudinal and lateral response of a single constellation (object - ego vehicle pair) is implemented as described in definitions 9 and 10 of the [RSS paper](https://arxiv.org/abs/1708.06374).

 In detail, the current realization looks as follows:

-If the situation is dangerous (i.e. there exists a longitudinal and a lateral conflict), the stored last non-dangerous state of the of the same situation (ego-vehicle - object pair) is checked:
+If the constellation is dangerous (i.e. there exists a longitudinal and a lateral conflict), the stored last non-dangerous state of the of the same constellation (ego-vehicle - object pair) is checked:

 1. if there was no lateral conflict, the combined response breaks laterally
 2. if there was no longitudinal conflict, the combined response breaks longitudinally

-### Combining all situations of a given point in time
+### Combining all constellations of a given point in time
-Since this RSS implementation performs the above mentioned check separately for each situation, the overall response of the ego vehicle has to consider all individual situations of the current scene.
+Since this RSS implementation performs the above mentioned check separately for each constellation, the overall response of the ego vehicle has to consider all individual constellations of the current situation.

-The current realization loops over all situations and combines the lateral left, the lateral right and the longitudinal response states of these by selecting the most severe response of each component respectively.
+The current realization loops over all constellations and combines the lateral left, the lateral right and the longitudinal response states of these by selecting the most severe response of each component respectively.